shelleybabij/ecommerce-website/neckwear/scarves/tartan.md

 image: scarf-3.jpg
 ---

-This is an amazing *Horseshoe Patterned Scarf*
+This is an amazing *Tartan Patterned Scarf*

 This scarf is [hand died](http://en.wikipedia.org/wiki/Custom_fabric_dyeing)